 Why have I been asked to take part?

-You have been asked to take part because you have been referred to a CLW by your health care professional and have had or have arranged a consultation with the CLW associated with your GP surgery.
+You have been asked to take part because you have been referred to a CLW by your health care professional but have decided not to go ahead with a consultation with a CLW.

 Do I have to take part?